w103dcr/Programing2Project/README.md

 MazeController ---> Handles all GUI components (buttons, event handling, supported automatic transveral to solve maze within solve button
 MazeMainConsole ---> Starts the console portion of the program that allows for manual transveral of the maze based on user input
 MazeSolver -----> code that allows for manual transveral of the maze with wall detection and start/win mechanics.
-MazeSolverGUI ----> created as a reference for the automatic solve funtion of the gui portion of the program (code merged into Mazecontroller btlSolve() function.
+MazeSolverGUI ----> created as a reference for the automatic solve funtion of the gui portion of the program (code merged into Mazecontroller btnSolve() function.

 Riley is going to be creating the class MazeMain.
 Created a stub for the class and added a constructor and scanner.